Date posted: January 9th, 2015

 Training and Support:

-- You will be trained in the Marshall Ganz model of community organizing and will be applying, testing and have ownership of its evolution as it’s applied in Canada for the first time at scale.
+- You will be trained in the Marshall Ganz model of community organizing and will be applying, testing and have ownership of its evolution as it’s applied in Canada.

 - Through the experience you will receive an introduction to tactics for data driven campaigning.